mishuvs/build_it_bigger/README.md

 * Use the Gradle App Engine plugin to deploy a backend
 * Configure an integration test suite that runs against the local App Engine development server

-## How Do I Complete this Project?
+## How Did I Complete this Project?

 ### Step 0: Starting Point

-This is the starting point for the final project, which is provided to you in the [course repository](https://github.com/udacity/ud867/tree/master/FinalProject).
+This is the starting point for the final project, which is provided to me in the [course repository](https://github.com/udacity/ud867/tree/master/FinalProject).
 It contains an activity with a banner ad and a button that purports to tell a joke, but actually just complains.
 The banner ad was set up following the